Learn

 Part 5

-RAG is a core technology in every AI agent system I build at OpenClaw.
+RAG is a core technology in every AI agent system I build in my consulting practice.
 When I deploy customer support agents, sales agents, or internal assistant agents for clients, they are all powered by RAG systems that give them deep, accurate knowledge of the client's specific business.
 This is what allows an AI agent to answer customer questions about specific products, reference current pricing and policies, and provide the kind of detailed, accurate responses that build trust.

 My approach to RAG implementation focuses on practical quality over theoretical perfection.
 I work with each client to identify and organize the knowledge sources their agents need, whether those are product catalogs, help center articles, policy documents, training materials, or CRM data.
 I build ingestion pipelines that keep the knowledge base current as documents change, so the agents always have access to the latest information.